Server Message Block: SMB 3.0

 It also introduces several security enhancements, such as end-to-end encryption and a new AES based signing algorithm.

 SMB 3.0.2

 SMB 3.0.2 (known as 3.02 at the time) was introduced with Windows 8.1 and Windows Server 2012 R2; in those and later releases, the earlier SMB version 1 can be optionally disabled to increase security.

 SMB 3.1.1

 SMB 3.1.1 was introduced with Windows 10 and Windows Server 2016.
 This version supports AES-128 GCM encryption in addition to AES-128 CCM encryption added in SMB3, and implements pre-authentication integrity check using SHA-512 hash.
-SMB 3.1.1 also makes secure negotiation mandatory when connecting to clients using SMB 2.x and higher.
+SMB 3.1.1 also makes secure negotiation mandatory when connecting to clients using SMB versions that support it.

 Specifications

 The specifications for the SMB are proprietary and were initially closed, thereby forcing other vendors and projects to reverse-engineer the protocol to interoperate with it.
 The SMB 1.0 protocol was eventually published some time after it was reverse engineered, whereas the SMB 2.0 protocol was made available from Microsoft's Open Specifications Developer Center from the outset.